-Guidelines for the Use of the International System of Units (SI) in the Petroleum and Allied Industries
+Guidelines for the Use of Petroleum Industry-Specific International System (SI) Units

-Specifies the API preferred units for quantities involved in petroleum industry measurements and indicates factors for conversion of quantities expressed in customary units to the API-preferred metric units.
+Specifies the API-preferred units for quantities involved in petroleum industry measurements and indicates factors for conversion of quantities expressed in customary units to the API-preferred SI units not covered in ASTM/IEEE SI-10.
 The quantities that comprise the tables are grouped into convenient categories related to their use.
-They were chosen to meet the needs of the many and
+They were chosen to meet the needs of the many and varied aspects of the petroleum industry, but also should be useful in other, similar process industries.
+Pages: 44